HashNuke/riak_pool/README.md

 This function accepts a riak object, created with the `:riakc_obj` module as the argument.
 This function is what is used to create or update values in the database.
 Refer to this [blog post](http://akash.im/2013/09/30/using-riak-with-elixir.html) on how to use the `:riakc_obj` module to encapsulate your data.

+#### RiakPool.get(bucket, key)

+Used to get the value stored for a key from in a bucket.
+It accepts a bucket name and the key.

 #### RiakPool.delete(bucket, key)

 Used to delete a key/value from a bucket.
 It accepts a bucket name and the key to delete.